yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure02/README.md

 Once the model is deployed, we have uses the endpoint.py script provided to interact with the trained model.
 The endpoint.py script runs against API producing JSON output(data.json) for model.
 ![20210211_024551](https://user-images.githubusercontent.com/64837491/107573335-6a634080-6c13-11eb-8082-eb111568caf3.jpg)
 ### Create, Publish and Consume Pipeline
 The Jupyter Notebook is uploaded to Azure ML studio and the pipleline has been created.
-We got a bankmarketing dataset with AutoML module with status completed.
+We got a bankmarketing dataset with AutoML module in graph section.
+The steps runs was shown by 'Use RunDetails Widget' in the notebook.
 ![(25)run](https://user-images.githubusercontent.com/64837491/107573690-dc3b8a00-6c13-11eb-9311-a70339f4b369.png)
 ![(27)piperun](https://user-images.githubusercontent.com/64837491/107573762-fbd2b280-6c13-11eb-9cbd-36375df446ba.png)
 ![(26)automldataset](https://user-images.githubusercontent.com/64837491/107573878-173dbd80-6c14-11eb-9942-9bb0fe2d2223.png)